nickmorales/imagebreed_dockerfile/README.md

     Look at the error log using `tail -f /var/log/sgn/error.log` or `less /var/log/sgn/error.log`.

-- To login to the database container
+- To login to the database breedbase_db container:

     ```bash
     docker exec -it breedbase_db bash